Great Dismal Swamp train derailment: Accident

-On the afternoon of May 18, 1986, at 1:31 P.M., No. 611 departed Norfolk, Virginia, pulling a Norfolk Southern (NS) excursion train to Petersburg, Virginia.
-The train consisted of 23 passenger cars with Robert B. Claytor at the throttle.
+On the afternoon of May 18, 1986, at 1:31 P.M., No. 611 departed Norfolk, Virginia, pulling a Norfolk Southern (NS) employee special excursion train to Petersburg, Virginia.
+The train consisted of 23 passenger cars with NS chairman and CEO Robert B. Claytor running the locomotive.
 When the train was running at 58 mph near the Great Dismal Swamp in Suffolk, Virginia, two of the passenger cars struck a faulty switch on the main line derailing them and the other 12 passenger cars with them.
 The locomotive, the first six cars, and the last two cars stayed on the rails undamaged.
 177 passengers were injured while 18 of the most seriously injured needed to be airlifted to hospitals in Norfolk for treatment.
 Eleven of the derailed passenger cars were repaired, but the two open-air cars, the Missionary Ridge and Queen and Crescent Club were a total loss and scrapped.
 The other damaged car; the W. Graham Claytor, Jr., was donated to the VMT.
 After the wreck, NS decided to limit the steam locomotives, including No. 611, to 40 mph while pulling excursions on their rails.